Where are they now? Arsenal’s 2008-09 FA Youth Cup winners

 The classy midfielder had played several first-team games before the Youth Cup final, making his debut as a 17-year-old and spending much of the 2008-09 season at Scunthorpe, for whom he scored four times.

 Several loan spells later, he dropped down to the Championship without realising his potential in a red shirt, though he did put in a fine performance in goal for West Ham.
-He’s now pushing for a Premier League return with Aston Villa.

 If you were to pick a player from the Youth Cup XI to make more than 150 appearances for Arsenal, Coquelin would not have been top of the list.